amfoss/club-website-2018/README.md

 It’s been 10+ years now that FOSS@Amrita came into existence.
 We are a community of students supporting and guiding each other towards making open source contributions, which not only helps the members to build technical skills but also helps us to contribute back to the society.
 Being one of the most active student communities of the country, we have made our presence felt all over.
 We have been getting a lot of exposure and opportunities via different platforms such as conferences and social media, to name a few.

-**Idea / Goal of the club**: To be a better human being.
+**Idea / Goal of the club**: To be a better human being

 ## **How to Contribute?**

 ### If you are a developer:

-* Get the code.
+* Get the code
-* Familiarize yourself with the code base.
+* Familiarize yourself with the code base
-* Get familiarised with Git.
+* Get familiarised with Git

 1. Bug fixing:
   The first area where you can help is bug fixing.
 You can look up for the bugs in the ‘issues’.
 The bugs have been provided with tags to help you classify and work on based on their difficulty level.